Stickerifier/Stickerify/README.md

 the [contributing guidelines](CONTRIBUTING.md) and then consider opening a new issue _and/or_ pull request.

-If your pull request represents a valid contribution to the project, it will be marked as `hacktoberfest-accepted`, therefore counting towards the 4 contributions goal.
+If your pull request represents a valid contribution to the project, it will be marked as `hacktoberfest-accepted`, therefore counting towards the four-contribution goal.

 ## Useful information